RT-130 Fire Refresher Training

 Montana Forest Landowner Conference

-Northwest Management, Inc. & The Montana Forest Stewardship Foundation invite you to plan to attend the 10th Annual Landowner Conference in Helena, MT at the Radisson Colonial Hotel.
-The objective of the conference is to providing Montana landowners with a high quality workshop presented by professionals in the Inland Northwest.
-Expert speakers at the conference have diverse backgrounds and come from industry, academic institutions, non-profits, state and Federal agencies, tribal organization and private businesses.
-They will speak about the diverse array of topics including tribal perspectives on forest management, wildlife, forest health, new technology, forest economics and Montana Collaboratives.
+The objective of the conference is to provide Montana forest landowners with a high quality workshop.
+Expert speakers at the conference have diverse backgrounds and come from industry, academic institutions, non-profits, state and Federal agencies, and private businesses.
+They will speak about the diverse array of topics including forest management, wildlife, forest health, new technology, forest economics and Montana Collaboratives.
 The format is designed to be fun and allow plenty of time during breaks and question and answer periods to ask questions and mingle with your peers, speakers, friends and new acquaintances.
 Silent auction provides an opportunity to come home with some treasure and support a good cause.

 Please email Gary Ellingson at nwmanageMT@nmi2.com for additional information.
 Looking forward to seeing you in April!